mattpetty/mattpetty.github.io/content/posts/python_ipaddress_module/index.md

   - python
 ---
 ## Introduction
-*(some familiarity and experience with Python is assumed for this article)*
+*(some familiarity with Python is assumed for this article)*

 Since version 3.3 (released September 2012), Python has included an **ipaddress** module as part of its standard library (that is, it's included as part of any default Python 3.3+ installation).
 For a network engineer, this can be a remarkably useful and easy way to work with IP addresses and subnets in Python.

+The official documentation is [here](https://docs.python.org/3/library/ipaddress.html), but read on for a basic summary of this module and some helpful uses for it.

 ## Importing
 Since **ipaddress** is part of the standard library, to utilize it, it's as simple as starting a new Python script (or REPL) and doing: